-Session I: What Is Confirmation?
+Session 1: What is Confirmation?

+Bible.
 Joshua 24:1-3, 13-15, 22-25

 The biblical concept of covenant loyalty is introduced in relation to the practice of Confirmation.
 Because God has been loyal/faithful to us, we are called to be loyal/faithful to God.
-Confirmation, as a reaffirmation of the baptismal covenant, calls us to make specific promises to God, ourselves, and the church.
+Confirmation calls us to make specific promises to God, ourselves, and the church.